Skip to content

 assert len(nic_response.node_matches) > 0

-assert len(nic_response.node_matches) == len(annotate_request.nodes)
+assert len(nic_response.node_matches) == len(annotation.nodes)

-assert len(annotate_request.nodes) == len(ipaddress_response.node_matches)
+assert len(annotation.nodes) == len(ipaddress_response.node_matches)

 if __name__ == "__main__":